fbpx

 In the first place, it was a great opportunity to share many insights from past projects on future mobility, especially those developed with the Bassetti Foundation.
 For instance, Meet the Media Guru | Around Mobility, a semester of research ad conferences created together with MEET, the Digital Culture Center of Milan; or Self-Driving Society, an extensive educational and research project developed with Politecnico di Milano.

-Moreover, it was interesting to discuss such an important topic for the future of society and our profession.
+It was extremely interesting to discuss such an important topic for the future of society and our profession.
 In fact, the rapid development of new mobility innovations is impacting deeply the world of design and its practice.
-Understanding these transformations and being able to navigate them, is going to be critical for designers, who will play a huge role in shaping the way we live and move inside the urban spaces of the future.
+Understanding these transformations and being able to navigate them, is going to be critical for designers, who will play a huge role in

 Here below a selection of the slides from the lectures: